 that all bodies are good bodies.

-And we celebrate our siblings of other religions, spiritualities, and moral frameworks.
+And we celebrate our siblings of other faiths and spiritualities.

 We recognize, still, other truths remain hidden,

 and we pray we may continue to grow in understanding,

 in love for all our neighbors,